 If you’re looking for an urban vibe, Downtown Austin is the place for you.
 Downtown is located just about 5 minutes from UT, making it a great choice for students who want to live close to the entertaining scene of Austin’s famed 6th Street.

 Stop into quirky shops, restaurants, and cafes or waltz downtown in just a matter of minutes, it’s all up to you.
-Austin student housing is available and starting rates are super affordable per month for a studio.
+Student apartments are available and starting rates are super affordable per month for a studio.
 This is a great location for UT students and Austin Community College students since their Rio Grande campus is near Clarksville.

 If you’ve haven’t chilled at the Barton Springs Pool at Zilker Park, what are you waiting for?
 Barton Springs is just one of the many things that attract people to the Zilker neighborhood.
 Students, young families, and older generations love Zilker for its proximity to the park, restaurants, shops, cafes, and more.
 This neighborhood is also host to the annual Austin City Limits music festival held each fall.